-2.8.11.2 Line Strings with Straight Line Segments and Circle Arcs as Predefined Curve Segments Line strings exist as directed (DIRECTED POLYLINE) or undirected (POLYLINES) line strings, and may as well be used within the scope of surfaces and tiles (cf. chapter 2.8.12 Surfaces and Tiles).
+2.8.12.2 Line strings with straight line segments and circle arcs as predefined curve segments Line strings exist as directed (DIRECTED POLYLINE) or undirected (POLYLINE) line strings, and may as well be used within the scope of surfaces and tessellations (cf. chapter 2.8.13 Surfaces and tessellations).

-The definition of a concrete value domain of a line string always requires the specification of the admissible forms of curve segments by means of enumeration, e.g. straight line segments (keyword STRAIGHTS), circle arcs (keyword ARCS) or other possibilities (cf. chapter 2.8.11.3 Other Forms of Curve Segments) and furthermore the indication of the domain of the vertices.
+The definition of a concrete value domain of a line string always requires the specification of the admissible forms of curve segments by means of enumeration, e.g. straight line segments (keyword STRAIGHTS), circle arcs (keyword ARCS) or other possibilities (cf. chapter 2.8.12.3 Other forms of curve segments) and furthermore the indication of the domain of the vertices.
 Within an abstract value domain of a line string these specifications may be omitted.
 The following rules apply for domain extensions: